 Now is the time to visit Mafia Island Tanzania….while it remains relatively hidden.
 On this small cut-off island, you will find beautiful beaches, a slow pace of life and friendly, shy locals.
-Depending on the season, you can swim with whale sharks, spot humpback whales and see Turtles nesting.
+Depending on the season, you can swim with whale sharks, spot humpback whales and even spot Turtles nesting.
 This island is the definition of relaxation and while there are mostly luxury lodges on the island, it is definitely doable for budget backpackers.
-Here’s my Mafia Island guide for all budgets!

-A lot of people put off visiting the island because there isn’t a lot of information online about how to get to Mafia Island.
-Don’t let this deter you though as it’s relatively easy.
+A lot of people are put off visiting the island because there isn’t a lot of information online about how to get to Mafia Island.
+Don’t let this deter you though as it really is relatively easy!

 For the cheapest flight booked in advance, speak to Afro Whale Shark who is able to offer reduced discounts on the flights as he works directly with the airline.

 - International flights arrive at Terminal 2.
 The small domestic flights leave from Terminal 1.
 It is a 20-minute walk (outside) between the 2.
 In the day time, there is a free shuttle you can catch or at night you can get an airport taxi to take you there costing $5 (you’ll need to haggle to get this price)

 - If you have a long waiting time in Dar es Salaam between flights it is best to use Coastal as they have a private lounge where you can wait.
 It’s really comfortable and has air conditioning, wifi, comfy seating and free water and coffee.
 Note that the lounge is a 10-minute drive from the airport.
 Coastal will drive you there and back for free but you need to book this in advance with them so they collect you off your flight.

 - If you don’t have a co-pilot on your domestic flight you can ask to sit in the front!
 Also, keep your eyes peeled as sometimes you can see whale sharks from the plane.